Founding U.S. History Teacher

 We believe that our school buildings should reflect the incredible accomplishments that happen within their walls.
 All Ascend schools are housed in beautiful, newly renovated buildings where every detail is chosen to communicate our high aspirations for teaching and learning.
 See where we work.

-The founding AP U.S. history teacher will develop and teach, clear and engaging lessons that follow the rigorous, Common Core aligned Ascend curriculum.
+The founding U.S. history teacher will develop and teach, clear and engaging lessons that follow the rigorous, Common Core aligned Ascend curriculum.
 Additionally, the founding high school U.S. history teacher will:

 - Create a rigorous, Common Core aligned curriculum